 Vasculera is a 630mg diosmiplex tablet.
 Diosmiplex is a combination of purified diosmin (600mg) and alka4-complex (30mg).

-Diosmin is a MPFF (micronized flavonoid fraction) derived from hesperidin found in oranges and other citrus fruit, with the highest concentration in the rinds (see the USDA flavonoid database).
+The diosmin in Vasculera is MPFF (micronized purified flavonoid fraction) derived from hesperidin found in oranges and other citrus fruit, with the highest concentration in the rinds (see the USDA flavonoid database).
 Flavonoids are healthy ingredients that give color to vegetables, fruits, cocoa, red wine and green tea.
 To get the same amount of diosmin packed into a single Vasculera tablet, you would need to eat about 140 oranges per day (rind included).
 Diosmin has been used in Europe as a prescription product for more than 30 years.
 Dozens of well-documented clinical studies support its effectiveness and safety.

-Alka4-complex is an antacid.
-It works against acidity in the blood, which damages veins.
+Alka4-complex is a buffering agent that counters acidity in the blood, which can damage veins.
 Vasculera does not contain fructose, glucose, sucrose, lactose, gluten, maltodextrin, tree nuts, peanuts, or flavors and is suitable for vegans.

 Diosmin is semi-synthetically produced from hesperidin, another flavonoid found in citrus.
 Diosmin is also found at low concentrations in oranges and some other citrus fruits in both the rind and juice (see the USDA flavonoid database).
 Alka4-complex is an antacid produced by mixing certain bases found in other products so that it can survive the harsh environment of stomach acid and be absorbed through the small intestine into the blood.

-Vasculera addresses the venous inflammation associated with chronic venous disease by decreasing leukocyte activation, downregulating VEGF expression and decreasing TNF-alpha.
+Vasculera maintains the metabolic balance in the vein walls, and addresses the triggers of inflammation by decreasing leukocyte activation, downregulating VEGF expression and decreasing TNF-alpha.

-A systematic review of the clinical literature concluded that the body of evidence supports the effectiveness of the main ingredient in Vasculera, MPFF on the symptoms of CVD.
-Guidelines from experts in international societies since 2008 have recommended the use of MPFF for the reduction of symptoms such as edema and the healing of venous ulcers.
+A systematic review of the clinical literature concluded that the body of evidence supports the effectiveness of the main ingredient in Vasculera, MPFF.
+Guidelines from experts in international societies since 2008 have recommended the use of MPFF.
 A recent peer-reviewed publication of the systematic review of the evidence and the recommendation of vascular experts can be found at: http://journals.sagepub.com/toc/phla/32/1_suppl

 Vasculera is not for patients with hypersensitivity to any of its ingredients.
 Vasculera is not recommended for pregnant or lactating women.
 Drug interactions have been described with chlorzoxazone (Parafon Forte), diclofenac (Voltaren) and metronidazole (Flagyl).
 These reports were based on pharmacokinetic studies in healthy people, but have not been reported in clinical practice.
 If you believe you are having a drug interaction, tell your doctor right away.

-The recommended intake of VASCULERA (diosmiplex) is 1 tablet per day for the dietary management of Chronic Venous Insufficiency (CVI), manifested as: varicose/spider veins, edema, stasis dermatitis and or venous ulcers.
-Results may appear in as little as one week but may not be seen for 4 to 8 weeks.
-For venous ulcers, results may not be seen for several months.
+The recommended intake of Vasculera (diosmiplex) is 1 tablet per day to address the changes on the biochemical pathway that could lead to varicose/spider veins, edema, stasis dermatitis and or venous ulcers.
+Benefits may appear in as little as one week, but may not be seen for 4-to-8 weeks, especially in patients who have progressed to venous ulcers.

-For hemorrhoidal disease, the recommended initial intake is 1 tablet 3 times daily for 4 days followed by 1 tablet twice daily for 9 days, or as directed by a physician.
-For hemorrhoidal discomfort persisting after resolution of the acute flare or for recurrent hemorrhoidal flares irrespective of persisting discomfort, a maintenance intake of one tablet of Vasculera daily is recommended.
+For hemorrhoidal flares, the recommended initial intake is one tablet three times daily for four days followed by one tablet twice daily for nine days, or as directed by a physician.